thbn1/myw/README.md

 Utilizing big data techniques, I collected and analyzed user activities and sales data to optimize the website for better user experience and performance.

 3. Web Scraping
 I employed web scraping techniques to gather data from various e-commerce sites.
-This data was used for price comparisons and to provide up-to-date information on products.
+This data was used for load database.

 5. Custom Slug
 I implemented custom slugs for SEO purposes, ensuring that product and category pages have readable and search engine-friendly URLs.